Dentures – who covers the costs?

 Good to know

-The most frequent cause of tooth loss is caries or inflammation of the gums (periodontitis).
+The most common cause of tooth loss is caries or chronic gum inflammation (periodontitis).
 Regular check-ups can prevent this.
 With dental insurance, Helsana contributes to the costs of dental hygiene and check-ups.

 Do you have questions?